r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 **Holmes:**
-I strongly advise you keep your distance,{(M) Mr. /(F) Ms. } Fujimaru.
+I strongly advise you keep your distance,[♂ Mr. /♀ Ms. ] Fujimaru.
 Your Mystic Code may have been outfitted to accommodate Russia's extreme cold, but it is not nearly so effective against extreme heat.

 **Holmes:**
 Make sure to remain where Ms. Kyrielight can protect you.